-LM 5040 Technology in the Library Media Center 3 Credits
+LM 5040 Integrating Technology in the School 3 Credits

-This course is designed to provide School Media Specialists with handson experience with multimedia technology and its effects on the 21st century learner.
+This course is designed to provide school media specialists and technology integrators with hands-on experience with multimedia technology and its effects on the 21st century learner.
 Current web and multimedia tools will be explored.
-Other topics to be covered are collaboration/teamwork with other educators and the role of the Library Media Specialist in integrating technology.
+Other topics to be covered are collaboration/teamwork with other educators and the role of the library media specialist in integrating technology.
+This course is cross-listed with CE 5040.